Raaaainbow/02161/README.md

 cd 02161
 mvn package
 ```
+note: if your operating system is in a language that seperates decimals with '.' you need to change line 59 of `TimeRegistrationSteps.java`

 ## Usage
 To use the program simply open the '02161' folder in your terminal of choice and run the following command